splunk/public-o11y-docs/get-started/o11y-trial.rst

     - The name and email address is used to create the first user on the system and is granted the admin role automatically.
     - The company name is used to name the organization.
 Select a name which describes your account as well as its function.
 For example, ACME Dev platform.
 #.
 Agree to the terms and conditions and select :guilabel:`Start Free Trial`.
 #.
 You will receive an email with a link to sign in to your org.
-If this takes longer than 10 minutes, check your spam folder.
+If this takes longer than ten minutes, check your spam folder.
     #.
 In the email, select :guilabel:`Verify` or paste the link into your browser.
     #.
 Create your password and select :guilabel:`Sign in Now`.